 Coteau, ND was founded in 1906 in Burke County, northwest of Minot, just over a dozen miles from the Canadian border.
-Like many, many other towns on this website, Coteau’s population peaked around 1920, with a population of 150.
+Like many, many other towns on this website, Coteau’s population peaked around 1920, at the apex of the railroad transportation era (and just before the Great Depression) with a population of 150.
 Coteau was actually on our list of towns to visit in May of 2010, but we ran out of time and passed it by.
 Boy, did we miss out.

 Tom Pence contributed these incredible photos of Coteau with the following comments: